Home / Coffee Knowledge / Coffee water – results and recommendations

 Coffee water – results and recommendations

 I measured and tasted 18 water samples during my coffee-water tour.
-Here are the results, along with some conclusions and recommendations.
+Here are the results, with some conclusions and recommendations.

 Three new articles delve deeper into the topic of water for coffee: